reverbdotcom/reverb-devops-challenge/README.md

 ## Help

 Please feel free to ask us any questions if you get yourself in a bind.
 We believe in a teaching/learning culture where everyone has the right and freedom to ask anything.
-No question is considered dumb, and we're not going to mark you for asking for help.
+No question is considered dumb, and we're more than thrilled to have you asking for help.